dilukangelosl/MerkleLib/README.md

 const root = merkleTree.getRoot();
 console.log('Merkle Root:', root);

-// Generate proof for a specific address (example for first address) const proof = merkleTree.getProof(0);
+// Generate proof for a specific address
+// You can now directly use the address value instead of finding its index! const addressToProve = "0x1234567890123456789012345678901234567890";
+const proof = merkleTree.getProofByValue(addressToProve, 'address');
 console.log('Proof for address:', proof);

 // Verify the proof